 The true alpine wonder of the Everest region is what trekkers enjoy in Everest Three High Passes Trek.
 Besides, with acclimatisation, the 19 days of Three Passes Trek won't be many issues for trekkers.

-It is to note that Everest Three High Passes Trek is strenuous and challenging in most parts, especially crossing snow-filled High Passes.
+It is noted that Everest Three High Passes Trek is strenuous and challenging in most parts, especially crossing snow-filled High Passes.
 The Three High Passes trek route is 180 km long, starting from Lukla and ending at Lukla.
 Hence, aspiring trekkers without few high-altitude trek experiences.
-But for experienced trekkers, nothing is impressive and adventurous like Three High Passes Trek.
+But for experienced trekkers, nothing is more impressive and adventurous like Three High Passes Trek.

 Upper Mustang Trek